Viejony/tensorflow_microfrontend_android/README.md

 ## Usage
+1. Add the dependency:
+   - Gradle (Kotlin)
+    ```kotlin
+    implementation("io.github.viejony:microfrontend:0.1.0")
+    ```
+    - Gradle (short)
+    ```
+    implementation 'io.github.viejony:microfrontend:0.1.0'
+    ```
-1. Obtain an audio sample of one second length, PCM mono and with a sample rate of 16000.
+2. Obtain an audio sample of one second length, PCM mono and with a sample rate of 16000.
 Source can be the mic or an assets WAV file.
-2. Convert such audio samples into a ShortArray.
+3. Convert such audio samples into a ShortArray.
 You can use AudioUtils object:
     ```kotlin
-    import com.jamstudios.microfrontend.AudioUtils
+    import io.viejony.microfrontend.AudioUtils

     // From a WAV file
     val audioArray = AudioUtils.decodeMonoWaveFileAsShortArray(file)